vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

-A16 sliceKIT Ethernet Sleep Wake Combo Demo Quickstart Guide
+A16 sliceKIT Ethernet sleep wake combo demo quickstart guide
 ============================================================

 This application uses the ``XA-SK-E100`` and ``XA-SK-MIXED SIGNAL`` sliceCARDs together with the xSOFTip ``module_analog_tile_support`` and ``module_xtcp`` to demonstrate how the chip can be made to sleep and wake up using different sources.
 The application also runs a TCP web client and informs web server before going to sleep and after waking up from sleep.